Introduction

 One of the biggest changes for travelers to China in recent years has nothing to do with what you’ll do once you arrive, and everything to do with getting in.
 China has dramatically expanded its visa-free policies, and for a large number of visitors, the old routine of applying for a tourist visa in advance is no longer necessary at all.

 But the rules come in two distinct programs with different conditions, and it’s easy to confuse them or assume you qualify when you don’t.
-This guide lays out both visa-free routes as they stand in 2026, who each one covers, the exact conditions, and how to figure out which, if any, applies to you.
-Because these policies change as countries are added, we’ll also point you to the official sources to confirm before you book.
+This guide lays out both visa-free routes as they stand in 2026, how each one works, and how to figure out which, if any, applies to you.
+Because these policies change as countries are added, this page points you to official sources to confirm before you book.

 Before You Begin

-An important caveat up front: visa policy is set by the Chinese government and changes over time, with new countries added and programs extended.
-This guide reflects the 2026 landscape, but the authoritative sources for your specific nationality and travel dates are the National Immigration Administration’s English site and your nearest Chinese embassy or consulate.
+An important caveat up front: visa policy is set by the Chinese government and changes over time, with new countries added, ports adjusted, and programs extended.
+This guide reflects the 2026 landscape, but the authoritative sources for your specific nationality and travel dates are the National Immigration Administration, the Ministry of Foreign Affairs, the State Council information portal, and your nearest Chinese embassy or consulate.
 Always confirm there before booking non-refundable travel.

 With that said, there are two main visa-free routes to understand, and they serve different kinds of trips.
 One is designed for stopovers, the other for ordinary visits.
 Let’s take them in turn.